augustus-somtochukwu-umeh/Educational-Facilities-in-Nigeria/README.md

 **Infrastructure Availability**

-- **36.93%** of schools have improved water supply, which can affect hygiene and student health.
+- **36.93%** of schools have improved water supply, raising serious concerns about hygiene, sanitation, and the overall health of students.

 - **44.63%** of schools have improved sanitation showing that more than half of schools operate without proper sanitation facilities, creating health risks for both students and teachers.
 The student-to-toilet ratio stands at **116.78**, indicating that a single toilet facility may serve well over one hundred students in many schools.
 Thus, highlighting strain on school infrastructure and challenges in maintaining proper hygiene during the school day.

 - **23.62%** of schools have electricity access.
-Most schools function without electricity, limiting learning tools and lighting for effective learning.
+Most schools function without electricity.
+This restricts the use of digital learning tools, limits access to modern teaching resources, and can negatively affect the overall learning environment.

-- **48.55%** of schools have chalkboards in classrooms.
-Lack of basic teaching materials may impact lessson delivery.
+- Basic teaching infrastructure is also insufficient.
+Only **48.55%** of schools have chalkboards available in classrooms, showing that many teachers may lack even the most fundamental tools needed for effective lesson delivery.

-- Public schools face notable infrastructure deficits as less than 40% of public schools have access to electricity, improved water supply, and improved sanitation.
+- The situation is particularly concerning in public schools, where not more than **30%** have access to electricity, improved water supply, or improved sanitation.
+These infrastructure gaps highlight systemic challenges within the education system and underscore the urgent need for targeted investment to improve learning conditions.

 **Teacher and Student Analysis**